HuzaifaHanif/Incremental-Generators/README.md

-Used Incremental generators functionality to provide vlaidations , only by applying custom attribute
+Used Incremental generators functionality to provide validations , only by applying custom attribute